Updated July 2018

 Public schools, public school districts, and many private schools can be assigned NCES codes.
 Each code consists of a set of numbers that identify the state, the school district, and the individual school building respectively.

-Some entities, such as private schools or libraries, non-instructional facilities, or schools and libraries under construction, may not have codes.
+Public libraries can be assigned FSCS codes.
+Each code consists of two letters that identify the state and four numbers that identify the library system and the individual library branch respectively.Some entities, such as private schools or libraries, non-instructional facilities, or schools and libraries under construction, may not have codes.
 Private schools can request to be added to the NCES database.
 It may take some time for codes to be assigned for private and new public schools, as well as for libraries.

-Public schools and libraries can also ask the appropriate agency in their state for their codes.
 For the purposes of code assignments and related activities, all states and U.S. territories have a Common Core of Data State Coordinator for schools and a Data Coordinator for libraries.
 These agencies may even post NCES and/or FSCS codes for entities in their states on a state website.